philippaltmann/hyphi-gym/README.md

 **Action Space:** 2-dimensional continuous action $\in [-1;1]$ applying force to the point in x- and y-direction.

-**Observation Space:** 8-dimensional continuous observtion containing the current position and velocity of the point as well as the distance vector to the target state and the closest hole.
+**Observation Space:** 8-dimensional continuous observation containing the current position and velocity of the point as well as the distance vector to the target state and the closest hole.

 **Particularities:** This environment yields simliar safety challenges as the HoleyGrid introduced above.
 Also, it alows for evaluation of robustness to distributional shifts.